The Journey (Sean Tizzle album)

 The Journey is the debut studio album by Nigerian afropop artist Sean Tizzle.
 It was released on April 17, 2014 on Difference Entertainment.
 With production handled mostly by D'Tunes, the album features guest appearances from Olamide, Reminisce, 9ice, Ice Prince, Naeto C, Kcee and Tiwa Savage.
 It was supported by four official singles—"Mama Eh", "Komole", "Kilogbe", and its remix.
 The Journey won Best R&B/Pop Album at The Headies 2014 and was nominated for Album of the Year.
 At the same event, Sean Tizzle earned the Hip Hop World Revelation of the Year award for the album.
 It received a nomination at the 2014 Nigeria Entertainment Awards for Best Album of the Year.

 Background

 Sean Tizzle, born Oluwaseun Morihanfen, was first affiliated with Sound Sultan's Naija Ninjas outfit, but later left and signed with Difference Entertainment, a label founded by producer D'Tunes after his departure from Made Men Music Group.
-Sean Tizzle had rose to prominence in 2013 with the single "Sho Lee", which became one of the year's most popular songs.
+Sean Tizzle had risen to prominence in 2013 with the single "Sho Lee", which became one of the year's most popular songs.
 D'Tunes, who had become one of Nigeria's most in-demand producers in 2012 and 2013, established Difference Entertainment and made Sean Tizzle its first signing.
-Within a year of "Sho Lee"'s release, Sean Tizzle had won a Headies award and begun preparing The Journey, a 17-track album intended to build on his early success.
+Within a year of "Sho Lee"'s release, Sean Tizzle had won a The Headies award and begun preparing The Journey.